adam-greer/blog/content/posts/2023-HuntressCTF-Snake_Eater.md

 ### Steps

 I started up my Windows 11 VM  with Flare installed.
 I began by disabling my network connectivity, USB controller, and shared files and folders.
-Once the VM was ready, I executed the binary and didnt see any repsonse or indication on the OS.
+Once the VM was ready, I executed the binary and didn't see any response or indication on the OS.
 ![](/2023-HuntressCTF/se1.png)

 Before starting IDA, I wanted to try a few things.
 I tried to see if there was a help menu and to my surpise there was.